raspberrypilearning/getting-started-scratch/en/step_6.md

 --- collapse ---
 ---

-title: Bounce on edge of the Stage
+title: Bounce on the edge of the Stage

 ---
 --- no-print ---